xthan/polyvore/README.md

 ```
 ./predict_compatibility.sh
 ```
+Different from the training process where the loss is calculated in each mini batch, during testing, we get the loss againist the whole test set.
+This is pretty slow, maybe a better method could be used (e.g., using distance between LSTM predicted representation and the target image embedding).

 #### Some notes
 We found that a late fusion of different single models (Bi-LSTM w/o VSE + VSE + Siamese) can achieve superior results on all tasks.